KathiSa/climateindoorsimulation/FileInput.md

 1. (Option A) Use an example EPW file (base.epw) via the GUI (Fig. 1, marker 4).
 2. (Option B) Uploading a custom EPW file via the GUI (Fig. 1, marker 5).

-   * (Option A) Using a given example EPW file
+   * (Option A) Using a provided example EPW file
       * Click on the "+" button in the line 'Use example EPW file' (Fig. 1, marker 4).
       * Press the 'Use example' button (Fig. 3, marker 1).
       * If successful, the name "base.epw" will now be displayed in the web interface (Fig. 4, marker 1).
    * (Option B) Upload your own EPW file
       * Click on the "+" in the line 'Upload EPW file' (Fig. 1, marker 5).
       * Click on the 'Select file' or 'Datei auswählen' button (Fig. 3, marker 2).
-      * In the Explorer window that opens, choose your desired file.
+      * In the Explorer window that opened, choose your desired file.
-      * If successfull the name of your file should be displayed in the field next to the button (Fig. 3, marker 3).
+      * If successful, the name of your file should be displayed in the field next to the button (Fig. 3, marker 3).
       * Then click on the 'Upload' button (Fig. 3, marker 4).
-Important: Your file has been uploaded only after clicking this button!
+Important: Your file will be uploaded only after clicking this button.
       * After a successful upload, the name of the uploaded file is now displayed in the the web interface (Fig. 4, marker 1).
    * Deleting an existing EPW file
-      * If you want to remove an uploaded file, you don't have to delete it.
-You can choose a new file and the old upload will be overwritten.
+      * If you want to remove an uploaded file, you do not have to delete it.
+You can choose a new file and the old file will be overwritten.

-## Proceed or use optional feature: Run simulation only via idf & epw file
+## Proceed or use optional feature: Run simulation only via IDF & EPW file

-After successfully uploading the idf and epw files (Fig. 4, marker 1), there are two ways to proceed.
+After successfully uploading the IDF and EPW files (Fig. 4, marker 1), there are two ways to proceed.

 1. Proceed to the next step with the "Proceed to occupancy" button and configure further settings for the simulation (Fig. 4, marker 2).
 2. With the "Start simulation with only provided idf and epw file" button you can skip the remaining steps and jump directly to the step where you can start the simulation without having to make any further configurations (Fig. 4, marker 3).